mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 refused.
 From his headquarters on Dingir, the commander in chief of the fleet.
 Admiral Hiroshi Estigarribia, proclaimed himself Regent of the Vilani Imperium and Protector of Terra, with both states now united in the Rule of Man.
-Nearly all the fleet instantly sided with him, evidence of his careful preparation, and the Con- federation Secretariat was dissolved in a bloodless capitulation.
+Nearly all the fleet instantly sided with him, evidence of his careful preparation, and the Con-federation Secretariat was dissolved in a bloodless capitulation.
 Estigarribia never actually assumed the crown, but after his death he was succeeded by his former chief of staff, who was crowned as Hiroshi II.
 Estibarribia is therefore known to history as the Emperor Hiroshi I.